-In December 2004, the Financial Accounting Standards Board (FASB) issued FASB Statement No. 123 (revised 2004), Share-Based Payment, which is a revision of FASB Statement No. 123, Accounting for Stock-Based Compensation.
-Statement 123 (R) supersedes APB opinion No. 25, Accounting for Stock Issued to employees, and amends FASB Statement No. 95, Statement of Cash Flows.
-Generally, the approach in Statement 123 (R) is similar to the approach described in Statement 123.
-However, Statement 123 (R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
+In December 2004, the Financial Accounting Standards Board (FASB) issued FASB Statement No. 123 (revised 2004) "Share-Based Payment," or SFAS No. 123(R), which is a revision of FASB Statement No. 123, Accounting for Stock-Based Compensation.
+SFAS No. 123(R) supersedes APB opinion No. 25, Accounting for Stock Issued to employees, and amends FASB Statement No. 95, Statement of Cash Flows.
+Generally, the approach in SFAS No. 123(R) is similar to the approach described in Statement 123.
+However, SFAS No.123(R) requires all share-based payments to employees, including grants of employee stock options, to be recognized in the income statement based on their fair values.
 Pro forma disclosure is no longer an alternative.
-We are continuing to evaluate the alternatives allowed under the standard, which we are required to adopt beginning in the first quarter of 2006.